nellore/rail/README.md

 Rail
 ====
-This is the source repository for the Rail-*, which currently includes just the Rail-RNA suite of RNA-seq analysis software.
+This is the source repository for the Rail-*, which currently includes just the Rail-RNA spliced alignment pipeline.

 Install
 -----
+Start with a recent (>= 2009) Mac OS or Linux box.
 Download [`installers/rail-rna-1.0.0`](https://github.com/buci/rail/blob/master/installers/rail-rna-1.0.0_installer?raw=true), change to the directory containing it, and run
 ```
 sudo ./rail-rna-1.0.0
 ```